 “The spirit of the regulation is about the duty that is on the providers, the duty that is on the industry, to do some of the work for people.
 We’re the experts - and it’s therefore our role to give people the information they need at the right time that is pertinent to them in their circumstances.
 Sending the same letter to everyone once a year isn’t very helpful.
 That person’s life isn’t the same as your other consumer’s life.”

-Alan Clay, Head of Strategy for Customer Data Solutions at LexisNexis® Risk Solutions, adds to this, explaining that there is a need to consider customer communications from an organisational level to create a singular customer view.
+Alan Clay, Head of Strategy for Customer Data Solutions at LexisNexis® Risk Solutions, stresses that customer communications need an organisational view to create a singular customer view.

 Currently, there is a siloed approach, with correspondence coming from several areas such as operations and marketing, leaving customers bombarded with information and contravening Consumer Duty.